Self Service Time & Leave

 Wage or Temp, including Students, you record hours worked.

 Managers approve time on-line rather than sign a paper time sheet.
-Everyone who is designated as a manager or supervisor in the Integrated System has been given access to Manager Self-Service (link requires Internet Explorer 5.5 or higher) through the Integrated System as of April 1, 2009, or upon becoming a supervisor.
+Everyone who is designated as a manager or supervisor in the Integrated System has been given access to Manager Self-Service (link requires Internet Explorer 5.5 or higher) through the Integrated System.
 This tool allows managers to see employment information for all their direct reports, all in one place.
 Managers can use the Integrated System to approve time, or they can approve directly from an email notifying them that a staff member has submitted a timecard for review.

 Timecards will go to whoever is identified as the manager in the Integrated System.
 It is recommended that departments continue to update the accuracy of their assignments, inactivating assignments and correcting managers.